WokLibCodeClub/breakout/step06-finishing_touches/README.md

 will give a value `True`.
 (It's complicated, but things which are `not False` are automatically `True`.)

 Add yet another **if** statement to the function update() to check if the player has won.
-When the player wins we want the game to play the sound win.wav, to print the word "Winner!" on the terminal, and to exit the programme.
+When the player wins we want the game to print the word "Winner!" on the terminal, and to exit the programme.
 Here is the code to add to update():
 ```python
     if not blocks:
         print("Winner!")